jmyers7/book/chapters/10-info-theory.md

 magenta = '#FD46FC'

 grid = np.linspace(0.01, 1, 100)
-plt.plot(grid, -np.log2(grid))
+plt.plot(grid, -np.log(grid))
 plt.xlabel('$p$')
-plt.title('$I(p) = -\\log_2p$')
+plt.title('$I(p) = -\\log{p}$')
 plt.gcf().set_size_inches(w=5, h=3)
 plt.tight_layout()
 ```

 If some outcome is highly likely to occur (large $p(s)$), then it is not surprising (small $I(s)$).
 In the other direction, if an outcome $s$ is highly unlikely to occur (small $p(s)$), then it is very surprising (large $I(s)$).

-It might occur that there are many functions that are equally capable of expressing this same inverse relationship between probability and surprisal---so why the choice of base-$2$ logarithm?
+It might occur that there are many functions that are equally capable of expressing this same inverse relationship between probability and surprisal---so why the choice of base-$e$ logarithm?
 It turns out that if you begin from first principles with a set of "natural axioms" that any notion of _surprisal_ should possess, then you can _prove_ all such surprisal functions must be proportional to negative logarithms; see, for example, the discussion in Section 9 in {cite}`Rioul2021`.
-The choice of base $2$ is then somewhat arbitrary, akin to choosing units, but it does have the added benefit of nicely connecting up with bit strings in the coding context.
+The choice of base $e$ is then somewhat arbitrary, akin to choosing units.
+Another popular choice is base $2$, facilitating a smooth connection to bit strings in coding theory.
 (See the [homework](https://github.com/jmyers7/stats-book-materials/blob/main/homework/09-homework.md#problem-2-entropy-in-different-bases).)
-Indeed, in base $2$, information content is measured in units of _bits_.
-While this is related to the previous notion of a bit denoting a binary digit ($0$ or $1$), the usage here is different, at the very least because information content does not have to be an integer.
+In base $e$, information content is measured in so-called _natural units_, or _nats_; in base $2$, it is measured in _binary units_, or _bits_.
 (See Section 10 in the aforementioned reference {cite}`Rioul2021` for more on units.)

 Please understand that the terminology _information content_ now has a very specific and precise mathematical meaning.
 It is designed to "get at" our intuitive understanding of what general "information" is, but you should keep the two separate in your mind: There's the notion of "information" used in an intuitive and colloquial sense and is generally ill-defined, and then there is the notion of _information content_ precisely defined as above.